Call Stewart Today!

-A vent stack is the part of your plumbing system that removes sewage from your home, releases sewer gas and regulates air pressure in the waste-system pipes, facilitating flow.
+A vent stack is the part of your plumbing system that removes sewage from your home, releases sewer gas, and regulates air pressure in the waste-system pipes, facilitating flow.

-- Waste enters your plumbing through toilets, sinks and showers and exits through a trap, a dipped section of pipe that always contains water.
+- Waste enters your plumbing through toilets, sinks, and showers and exits through a trap, a dipped section of pipe that always contains water.
 All fixtures must contain traps to prevent sewer gases from leaking into the house.
 Through traps, all fixtures are connected to waste lines, which in turn take the waste to a vent stack.

-- At the building drain system’s lowest point, the drain-waste vent is attached, and rises (usually inside a wall) to and out of the roof.
+- At the building drain system’s lowest point, the drain-waste-vent is attached, and rises (usually inside a wall) to and out of the roof.
 Waste is removed from the building through the building drain and taken to the sewer main.

-- While vent stacks are typically pretty maintenance free, when something does go wrong with them, it can disrupt your plumbing system and make your home stink to high heaven!
+- While vent stacks are typically pretty maintenance-free, when something does go wrong with them, it can disrupt your plumbing system and make your home stink to high heaven!

 How Do We Know Your Vent Stack Needs Repair or Replacement?

 - Even though the diagnosis is simple, the actual repair/replacement is not at all.
-So attention all you DIY-ers out there—it’s crucial you hire a professional to conduct this work.
+So attention to all you DIY-ers out there—it’s crucial you hire a professional to conduct this work.
 Otherwise, you could end up paying even more down the road to rectify shoddy workmanship.